bparanj/crystal/programming/iac/docs/experiments/upgrade-ruby.md

 This approach emphasizes the importance of automation, testing, and careful planning in managing Ruby versions and other dependencies in a production environment.
 It reflects a shift towards more robust, predictable deployment and maintenance processes that can adapt to changes and upgrades in the technology stack.

 Yes, the steps for upgrading or installing a new version of ImageMagick or any other software dependency in a production environment using immutable infrastructure principles are essentially the same as those for upgrading Ruby.
 The key principle is to avoid making changes directly to running production servers.
 Instead, you create a new, updated base image with the desired changes and then replace the old infrastructure with the new one.
-This approach applies to most software dependencies, including system libraries, programming languages, and tools like ImageMagick.
+This approach applies to most software dependencies,  system libraries, programming languages, and tools like ImageMagick.

 ### Generalized Process for Updating Software Dependencies